-Upon hearing the fire alarm or announcement, begin evacuation procedures.
+Upon hearing the fire alarm or announcement, evacuation procedures begin.

 - Keep yourself and others calm. - Quickly proceed outside the building to the announced safe location (North corner of the parking lot.
-The corner parking spot at the edge of our lot and Billows meet.) using the planned evacuation route. - o If you have personal belongings near your person, take personal belongings with you. - Close doors as you leave.
-If possible, unplug or disable any device that could make a dangerous situation even worse. - o Instructors will take the Attendance Sheet/Book for correct head count. - Report immediately to the designated "safe area" located at the streetlight at the SW side of the parking lot. - Check with Connie Gardner, Assistant Campus Director, who will take a head count from the instructors. - Wait for instructions from emergency response personnel.
+The corner parking spot at the edge of our lot and Billows meet.) use the planned evacuation route. - o If you have personal belongings near your person, take personal belongings with you. - Close doors as you leave.
+If possible, unplug or disable any device that could make a dangerous situation even worse. - o Instructors will take the Attendance Sheet/Book for correct head count. - Report immediately to the designated "safe area" located at the streetlight at the SW side of the parking lot.

+- o Check with Erik Lamb, Associate Campus Director, who will take a head count from the instructors. - Wait for instructions from emergency response personnel.
 Do not re-enter the building until told it is safe to do so.